Quansight-Labs/ndindex/docs/indexing-guide/slices.md

     syntatically allowed by Python, but the built-in types (`list`, `tuple`, `str`) and NumPy arrays do not allow them.
 There are other libraries that make use of this feature.
-For instance, the Pandas [`loc`](pandas:pandas.DataFrame.loc) attribute allows slicing with strings
+For instance, the Pandas {external+pandas:attr}`~pandas.DataFrame.loc` attribute allows
-    corresponding to labels.
+    slicing with strings corresponding to labels.
 The semantics of such extensions to slicing may not necessarily corresponding to the semantics outlined in this guide.

 The three arguments to a slice are traditionally called `start`, `stop`, and `step`: